jettyio/mlcbakery/README.md

 The Bakery is setup to authenticate requests with two methods: JWT Tokens and a "Master Admin Token".
 Both are configured in the ENV variables (.env file).
 Both JWT tokens and the Master Admin Token should be provided as "Bearer" Authorization header values.

 - ADMIN_AUTH_TOKEN: A fixed value that is the token a user would need to provide to have admin permissions (unrestricted access to all resources).
 - JWT_VERIFICATION_STRATEGY: The URL of a trusted JWT token issuer, such as Clerk.
-We have a development instance of Clerk running that you can use in conjunction with the Spot application.
-You can sign up for an account via Spot, or contact jon@jetty.io or grayden@graydens.ca for access to the Clerk admin portal.
+We have a development instance of Clerk running that you can use.
+You can sign up for an account via flows.jetty.io (alpha), or contact dev@jetty.io for access to Jetty's Cloud.

 ### Running Tests